Migrate from OSS to Pro

 1. Copy this JSON file to your Pro instance

-3. Run the import task in Pro:
+3. Run the import task in Pro (prefer passing the key via `PWPUSH_OSS_MASTER_KEY` to avoid shell history):

-bin/rails 'pwpush:import[/path/to/export.json,YOUR-OSS-MASTER-KEY]'
+or: bin/rails 'pwpush:import[/path/to/export.json,YOUR-OSS-MASTER-KEY]'

 Your OSS master (encryption) key for this instance: